-The drive is a system peripheral developed to the highest standards of design and construction.
-The drive depends on its host equipment to provide adequate power and environment to achieve optimum performance and compliance with applicable industry and government regulations.
+The drive has been developed as a system peripheral to the highest standards of design and construction.
+The drive depends upon its host equipment to provide adequate power and environment in order to achieve optimum performance and compliance with applicable industry and governmental regulations.
 Special attention must be given in the areas of safety, power distribution, shielding, audible noise control, and temperature regulation.
-Also, the drive must be securely mounted to guarantee the specified performance characteristics.
-If you mount the drive using the bottom holes, ensure that you meet the requirements provided in Section 8.4.
+In particular, the drive must be securely mounted in order to guarantee the specified performance characteristics.
+Mounting by bottom holes must meet the requirements of Section 8.4.